muppet9010/factorio-muppet-streamer/README.md

 #### Command syntax

-`/muppet_streamer_pants_on_fire [OPTIONS JSON STRING]`
+`/muppet_streamer_pants_on_fire [OPTIONS TABLE AS JSON STRING]`
-#### OPTIONS JSON STRING supports the arguments
+#### OPTIONS TABLE AS JSON STRING supports the arguments

 - delay: DECIMAL - Optional: how many seconds before the effect starts.
 A 0 second delay makes it happen instantly.
 If not specified it defaults to 0 second delay.
 - target: STRING - Mandatory: the player name to target (case sensitive).
 - duration: DECIMAL - Mandatory: how many seconds the effect lasts on the player.
 - fireGap: INTEGER - Optional: how many ticks between each fire entity.
 Defaults to 6, which gives a constant fire line.
 - fireHeadStart: INTEGER - Optional: how many fire entities does the player have a head start on.
 Defaults to 3, which forces continuous running with default `fireGap`.
 - flameCount: INTEGER - Optional: how many flames each fire entity will have.
 More does greater damage and burns for longer (internal Factorio logic).
-Defaults to 20, which is the minimum to set a tree on fire.
-Max is 255.
+Defaults to 30, which is above the minimum required to set a tree on fire (20).
+Max is 255, with greater than 50 seeming to have little impact.
 - fireType: STRING - Optional: the name of the specific `fire` type entity you want to have.
 This is the internal name within Factorio.
 Defaults to the vanilla Factorio fire entity, `fire-flame`.

 #### Examples